qinqiyao/bios-611-project/README.md

 First run the following command to create suitable docker image.

 ```
-docker image build -t 611-hwk .
+docker image build -t 611-project .
 ```

 And we can run docker container using the following command.

 ```
-docker run -v $(pwd):/home/rstudio -e PASSWORD=qiyaoqin -p 8787:8787 -t 611-hwk
+docker run -v $(pwd):/home/rstudio -e PASSWORD=qiyaoqin -p 8787:8787 -t 611-project
 ```

 ### Using Makefile to generate all the stuff

-We can use the following command to clean the previous data and files.
+We can use the following command to clean the previous data and files, then we can run following commands to produce pictures, classification model, shiny website and final report.

 ```
 make clean